 Download Surrender Form

 We are so sorry to learn that you are considering surrendering a Doberman.
 We know that this is a painful and very difficult decision.
-Thank you for considering rescue, as private sales, transfers, or craigslist postings can be very dangerous for Dobermans.
+Thank you for considering rescue, as private sales, re-homes to friends, transfers, or craigslist postings can be very dangerous for Dobermans.

-Though shelter dogs are our first priority, part of our mission is to assist owners who must give up their purebred Dobermans.
-If you must give up your Doberman, we will work with you compassionately, and if we believe surrender is truly in the Doberman’s best interest, we will accept your Doberman if our resources permit.
+If you must give up your Doberman, we will work with you compassionately, and will accept your Doberman if our resources permit.

 If you’ve already read through alternatives to surrendering your doberman, please review our surrender process below:

-- Step 2: DHDR contacts you in less than 48 hours (we aim to get back to you immediately, but we are a 100% volunteer-run organization).
-We discuss your personal situation with you confidentially and see if we can develop a custom program for you to keep your Doberman.
-If this is not an option, we still contact you and reiterate next steps, answer any questions, and begin the search for the right foster home within our rescue.
+- Step 2: After we receive the form DHDR contacts (we aim to get back to you immediately, but we are a 100% volunteer-run organization).
+We provide support and if surrender is your only option we discuss next steps, answer any questions, and begin the search for the right foster home within our rescue.

 Please note that title, license number (if licensed), health history, and full formal veterinary records are important to share.
 Over-vaccinating a dog can be very dangerous for his or her health.
 Feel free to also bring any belongings that you can donate to us – crates, leads, bedding, toys, treats, food, and more.